duosecurity/duo_log_sync/README.md

 ##### Features

-- Current version supports fetching logs from auth, telephony and admin endpoints and send over TCP, TCP Encrypted over SSL, and UDP to consuming systems
+- Current version supports fetching logs from auth, telephony, admin, and trust monitor endpoints and send over TCP, TCP Encrypted over SSL, and UDP to consuming systems
 - Ability to recover data by reading from last known offset through checkpointing files
 - Enabling only certain endpoints through config file
 - Choosing how logs are formatted (JSON, CEF)